valters-tomsons/DayZLauncher-UnixPatcher/README.md

 * start the game launcher once
 * apply the patch using `./bin/DayZLauncher.UnixPatcher`

-## Notice
+## Notices

-**I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with Bohemia Interactive, a.s., or any of its subsidiaries or its affiliates.**
+1. The author of the software is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Bohemia Interactive, a.s., or any of its subsidiaries or affiliates.
+The use of any trademarks, logos, or brand names is for identification purposes only and does not imply endorsement or affiliation.

-If the patcher utility or patch itself destroys your computer, I am not to be held accountable for you running random software on your computer.
+2. By utilizing the provided software, the user acknowledges and accepts all potential risks and consequences, including but not limited to **spontaneous combustion, implosion, or vaporization of their computer system**.
+The author of the software shall not be held liable for any damages or losses incurred as a result of the software's operation.

-While this patch *should* be safe from detection by Battleye because it doesn't modify anything from the game itself.
-That being said, use at your own risk and it *could* change.
+*TLDR:* Use at your own risk.

 ## Usage: